COMM: Communications (Undergraduate)

 Students have the opportunity to develop individualized studies with their mentor in Communications (COMM).
 Please contact your mentor/advisor for more details.

-Communication for Professionals focuses on the theories, processes, and forms of professional communications.
+Communication for Professionals focuses on the theories, processes, and forms of professional communication.
 Students consider communication variables (e.g., audience, purpose, role, cultural context) to analyze professional communication situations and create effective communications.
-Students will create a portfolio of professional communications which may include letters, memos, emails, social media posts, negative and persuasive messages, resume, cover letter, business report, and/or proposal.
+Students will create a variety of professional communications which may include letters, memos, emails, social media posts, negative and persuasive messages, resume, cover letter, business report, and/or proposal.
 Students will do an oral presentation/speech using visuals.
 Students are encouraged to create actual communications that they can use at work or in a professional capacity.
 Assumptions about surrounding courses: appropriate as an elective for students concentrating in Communications/Media, but is not a substitute for Introduction to [Mass] Communication or Media Literacy.
-This course was previously CUL-222304 Communications for Professionals.

-How do you write for maximum impact in a variety of media?
-What are best practices, and what are common mistakes made in print, online, and in video used to explain, sell, or promote something?
-This course is designed to help students to understand the operations of mass communication and give them experience developing, analyzing, and critiquing content in advertising, public relations, or journalism.
-You will come away with a better understanding of the purposes and functions of mass communication, develop skills in producing content for the mass media, and be able to effectively critique mass media products using contemporary communication tools.
-Prerequisite (must complete before registering): Ability to write college essays Highly Recommended (not required): College Writing (COMW 1005), or equivalent Notes: For students pursuing journalism, communication, or writing, recommend taking after News and Feature Writing.
-For students pursuing advertising, public relations, or marketing, recommend taking after Marketing Principles.
-This course was previously CUL-221214 Media Writing.
+How do you write for maximum impact in a variety of digital media?
+What are best practices, and what are common mistakes made in print, online, through social media and video or audio used to explain, sell, or promote something?
+This course is designed to help students to understand the operations of modern communication and give them experience developing, analyzing, and critiquing content in advertising, public relations, or journalism.
+Students will come away with a better understanding of the purposes and functions of communication, develop skills in producing content for digital media, and be able to effectively critique digital media products using contemporary communication tools.
+In order to take this course, the student must have the ability to write college essays.

 Communication for Success is an introduction to college level reading, writing and researching for students who are non-native English language learners.
 This course has been specifically designed to address the basic expectations of clear, academic expression to help college students write essays, research projects, and presentations that involve the selection, assessment, and usage of appropriate academic resources.
 Topics of the course include: the difference between social discourse and academic writing; increasing English language skills in vocabulary and mechanics; developing a thesis statement, writing a first draft, editing, paraphrasing arguments and identifying main ideas; citing sources and avoiding plagiarism, as well as using online writing and research resources and the Empire State College virtual library.